How to Meditate With Breathing Problems Safely

 Image Caption for a Supported Breathing Problems Meditation Setup

-A useful image for this guide would show a person sitting upright in a supported chair, with both feet on the floor and the back resting comfortably.
-The hands should look relaxed on the thighs or in the lap.
-The chest should look neutral, not lifted into an exaggerated deep-breath pose.
+A useful image for this guide would show a person upright and well supported, with the torso easy rather than stiff.
+The hands might rest on a folded blanket or loosely around a watering can after tending a plant.
+The chest should look neutral, not lifted into an exaggerated deep-breath pose, and the face should suggest steadiness rather than effort.

 Caption: A supported setup for how to meditate with breathing problems: sit comfortably, let the breath stay natural, use the feet as an anchor, and pause if discomfort increases.